bgilmer77/openhab-docs/addons/actions.md

 # Actions

 Actions are predefined methods that are called from openHAB rules and scripts.
-They are automatically imported and can be used to execute openHAB-specific operations or to send commands or data to external hardware or services.
-There are a set of built in core Actions and optional installable Actions.
+They can be used to execute operations inside your home automation system, or they may be used to send commands or data to external hardware or services.
+Some Actions are built in to openHAB, and others are optional; you can install optional Actions using the PaperUI.

 The page is structured as follows: